This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Just imagine .

-Everyone spreads out sheets, feels the night breeze, and enjoys watching the spectacular fireworks unfold before their eyes.
+Everyone spreads out a sheet, feels the night breeze, and enjoys watching the huge fireworks unfold before their eyes.

-Every time I hear the sound of fireworks, my heart starts pounding and I get excited , wondering, "What kind of firework will go off next?"
+Every time I hear the sound of fireworks, my heart starts beating faster and I get excited wondering , "What kind of firework will be set off next?"

-This moving experience cannot be felt on television or in photographs; it is a special one that can only be understood by being there in person .
+This excitement cannot be experienced on television or in photographs; it is a special experience that can only be understood by being there in person .

 These summer traditions , Tanabata , summer festivals , and fireworks displays , are fun events that you will want to experience in the future.

-Please come and participate in these events with your family and friends and create special summer memories.
+Please come along with your family and friends to these events and create some special summer memories.

 Every time summer comes around, there are wonderful times that I want to experience again .

-• Obon : An event to commemorate the spirits of ancestors and to honor them as family and in the community
+• Obon : An event to honor the spirits of ancestors and gather with family and community

 Hina dolls Hinamatsuri

-Autumn is the season of harvest, and many events are held to give thanks for the blessings.
+Autumn is the season of harvest, and many events are held to give thanks for the bounty.

-On the fifteenth night of the full moon (the harvest moon), a ceremony called "tsukimi" is held , in which offerings of moon-viewing rice dumplings are made and the beautiful moon is gazed upon .
+On the fifteenth night of the month (the harvest moon), a "moon viewing" ceremony is held , where people offer moon-viewing dumplings and gaze upon the beautiful moon .

-At autumn festivals, people carry portable shrines and hold ceremonies to pray for a good harvest, and each region has its own unique festivals.
+At autumn festivals, people carry portable shrines and hold ceremonies to pray for a good harvest, and each region has its own unique festival.

-Autumn events are the perfect opportunity to appreciate the blessings of nature .
+Autumn events are a great opportunity to experience the blessings of nature .

 • Double Ninth Festival : A custom of drinking and decorating with chrysanthemum flowers to celebrate longevity